NicoLingg/deep_alpha_system/README.md

 3. Periodically collect order book snapshots for selected symbols.
 4. Store this data efficiently in a TimescaleDB database, leveraging its time-series capabilities.
 5. Automatically create aggregated views (e.g., 5-min, 1-hour, 1-day klines) using TimescaleDB Continuous Aggregates.
+6. Utilize regular Materialized Views for pre-calculating complex or cross-table statistics (e.g., for dashboard performance).
-6. Provide a basic web UI for data visualization and inspection.
+7. Provide a basic web UI for data visualization and inspection, including performance-optimized overview dashboards.
-7. Offer a structured environment for feature engineering and training ML models (future goal).
+8. Offer a structured environment for feature engineering and training ML models (future goal).

 **Note:** This project is currently under active development.
 Core data ingestion and storage functionalities are operational.
 Feature engineering and machine learning model integration are planned future additions.